Skip to main content

 Pairing

-We pair on all stories to ensure that people don’t get stuck on the same types of work and that there is a good distribution of knowledge across the team.
-We aim to rotate pairs regularly by:
+We aim to pair on all stories to ensure that people don’t get stuck on the same types of work and that there is a good distribution of knowledge across the team.
+However, due to the size of the team, this is not always possible.

 We don’t insist on a particular method of pairing.
 We’re keen to have two people making decisions and aware of the story, but there are lots of ways those two people can work together.
 Sometimes a pair shares one computer; other times a pair splits stories into pieces they can work on individually.
 Discuss what works for both of you.